 The institute is connected to other research organizations outside Florida Tech such as NASA, Boeing, Harris, Areva, FAA, SESAR in Europe, NLET, the University of Valenciennes in northern France, and École Polytechnique in Paris.

 As the human-centered design approach continues to be adopted by innovators in the marketplace, a greater demand is put on industry professionals who understand how to make technology more accessible, user-friendly and informative.

 Earning a master’s or doctoral degree in human-centered design helps propel graduate students from diverse backgrounds, including engineering, psychology and science, to become crucial contributors to their organizations’ new technology creation and enhancement.
 Much like an industrial design career, this design thinking process demands professionals who are passionate about tackling and solving problems using creative thinking and innovation.

-Employment of creative design thinkers in an industrial design career are projected to grow modestly through 2022, however designers working with precision instruments and medical equipment are likely to find more opportunity.
+Employment of creative design thinkers in an industrial design career are projected to grow modestly through 2022, however designers working with precision instruments and medical equipment are likely to find more opportunities.
 Graduates with cross-disciplinary knowledge and experience will also find themselves in more demand for job opportunities since their expertise includes engineering, science, aeronautics and business.

-From the systems engineer to the cognitive scientist, human-centered design graduates find themselves in the heart of the design process in an industrial design career, creating new technologies in such careers as designing advanced cockpits, control rooms, educational tools, simulators and new living environments–just to name a few.
+From the systems engineer to the cognitive scientist, human-centered design graduates find themselves in the heart of the design process in an industrial design career, creating new technologies in such careers as designing advanced cockpits, control rooms, educational tools, simulators and new living environments, to name a few.